andrewshadura/kanboard-plugin-matrix/README.md

 -------

 - Frederic Guillot wrote the original Mattermost plugin
-- Andrew Shadura adapted it to work with the Matrix API
+- Andrej Shadura adapted it to work with the Matrix API
 - License: MIT

 Requirements